– | ||

 Membership Membership is vital to the Association.
 When talking to official bodies and the media, our authority comes entirely from the numbers that we represent.
 If you are not already a member, please consider becoming one.
 If you are already a member, please make sure that you have paid your membership subscription for the 2024/25 membership year. |

 Appeal Court Case The developers are appealing against the City of Gold Coast Council’s rejection of their Development Application that was determined on the 25th January 2024.
 Their appeal court case has been lodged with the Planning and Environment Court in Brisbane.
 This case is currently in adjournment until 3rd March 2025.
+(Update: On 28th Feb 2025, the date of the hearing was postponed to 7th March).
 Find out more about the appeal court case and how we set new records for citizen participation. |

 Facebook Joining our Facebook group is a great way to keep up with news and announcements from the Association. |